fasteddy516/EDMC-Telemetry/README.md

 * Avoid doing silly things like specifying the same topic for multiple items.
 This will technically work, but likely won't be very useful.

+* Remember to restart EDMC after making any changes.
+The JSON configuration is only loaded once, when EDMC starts.

 * Don't mess with the other (not topic-related) settings.
 Everything else is configurable via the EDMC settings UI, and modifying them here to values that the plugin isn't expecting will just prevent it from running.

 _If you happen to mess up the configuration file and can't figure out how to fix it, just delete or rename it.
 A new, default file will be generated the next time you start EDMC._